Maximuszoo/Maximuszoo/README.md

 ## 🌟 Featured Projects

 ### 📰 [Paper News](https://github.com/Maximuszoo/Papper-News)
 An automated system that extracts, processes, and distributes scientific papers from arXiv.
 Combines **TagUI** for web automation and **DeepSeek AI** for intelligent content processing.
-Features include interactive web portals and WhatsApp integration for direct summaries.
+Features [...]

 ### 🎙️ [Transcribineitor](https://github.com/Maximuszoo/Transcribineitor)
 A powerful tool for transcribing audio and video files, making content more accessible and searchable.